Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 “Be Prepared” for turn seven

 Assuming your opponent hasn’t been silly enough to give you any extra Ink in your Inkwell, turn seven is when you can really start shaking things up.
-Be Prepared remains today one of the most broken cards in the game, letting you reset the game.
-This deck really leans into that particular card by letting you load up on cards that benefit you from being banished before slapping down a Be Prepared: cards like Cuzco and the Merlins that grant added resources when banished.
+Be Prepared remains today one of the most broken cards in the game, letting you reset the game to your advantage.
+This deck really leans into that particular card by letting you load up on cards that benefit you from being banished before slapping down a Be Prepared: cards like the Merlins that grant added resources when banished.

 Ruby/Amethyst’s Weaknesses